Kriechi/Cura-DuetRRFPlugin/README.md

 * Works with HTTP Basic Auth (optional)
 * Works with RRF passwords (if you used `M551`, default is `reprap`)
 * No support for UNC paths, only IP addresses or resolvable domain names (DNS)
+* Embeds thumbnails in QOI format for PanelDue and DWC

 ## Use